Purchase Large Ferns Over 3 Feet are considered giants available from Tn Nursery.

 You can start to fill up the spaces in the flower beds that you have, and you can put the fern in places where it will be evident in its texture.
 You can put it in a pot, and you will be able to keep it in your office if that is what you want.
 You will be pretty happy with the way that you are planting in your home, and people will come by wondering what that smell is.
 They will want to touch this fern because it looks so unique, and you will be pleased to find out that you can plant it in places where other flowers can surround it.
 The fern takes no work to care for, and you will dazzle people when they see it.

-Chain Fern - Woodwardia fimbriata
+Chain Fern - Woodwardia Fimbriata

 Native to western North America, the Chain Fern prefers coniferous forests and other moist and woody areas.
 The fronds on a Chain Fern grow to about 1 to 3 meters in length.
 The leaves are lined with short, neat sori that give these plants their name.
 These patterns are what make the Chain Fern so unique from others.
 The chain shape can be seen on each side of the leaflets.
-The Chain Fern is preferred now as an ornamental plant and is used in natural landscaping as well as projects centered around habitat restoration.
-It grows in zones 8 through 10 and will grow in most places, as long as the soil is moist or saturated.
+The Chain Fern is now preferred as an ornamental plant and is used in natural landscaping as well as projects centered around habitat restoration.
+It grows in zones 8 through 10 and will grow in most places as long as the soil is moist or saturated.
 Its rate of growth depends on how well it is cared for, including the amount of watering and whether or not the plant is potted.

 Chain Ferns are an attractive choice for developing a garden with a green, low-growing cover.
 The ferns can create the effect of being in a forest or along a trail.
 The plants are also evergreen with long, dark green, and arching fronds.
 The fronds bear oblong leaves with finely toothed leaflets.
 This structure creates a soft look in the leaves.
-Each frond has a bud at its tip which is capable of taking root and growing into a new plant should the tip touch the ground.
-The plant also issues several rhizomes which creep from the plant to create new shoots and roots, another mechanism for the plant to spread.
+Each frond has a bud at its tip, which is capable of taking root and growing into a new plant should the tip touch the ground.
+The plant also issues several rhizomes, which creep from the plant to create new shoots and roots, another mechanism for the plant to spread.
 While these ferns are often enjoyed for landscaping purposes, their populations are also being threatened by a lack of adequate habitats.
 Between forests being cleared and water being extracted for agriculture, the Chain Ferns are finding themselves very challenged to maintain their population.
-Regardless, they continue to be used as a landscaping plant.
+Regardless, they continue to be used as landscaping plants.

 Managing and Planting Wood Ferns on Your Own

 A Wood Fern, also known as Dryopteris erythrosora, can be challenging to take care of and grow, but they are a beautiful plant that has originated in Japan.
 It is a shield fern known for adding shade and producing a pink, copper, and orange color.
 It also comes in colors such as red and purple.
 There can be many ferns found in forests, but it is also seen even within the winter month.
 A Wood Fern can grow up to two feet in height and width wise.
 Wood ferns will thrive in damp or moist environments where the soil is organic and has been well-drained.
 You can add leaf mold or compost to the ground before you plant a Wood Fern.
 Some are found around streams or in water gardens, as they grow very easily in wet places.
-There are several different types of wild natural ferns such as an autumn fern, brilliance autumn fern, dixie wood fern, and golden mist wood fern.
-All of these numerous ferns give off-color while the autumn fern fades to green in the summer or warm areas, and stays a copper-orange during the winter in cold climates.
+There are several different types of wild natural ferns, such as an autumn fern, brilliance autumn fern, dixie wood fern, and golden mist wood fern.
+All of these numerous ferns give off-color while the autumn fern fades to green in the summer or warm areas and stays a copper-orange during the winter in cold climates.
 The brilliance fern will stay copper, while a dixie wood fern will remain evergreen in the winter.
 The golden mist type is very faithful to its name in that its appearance is golden and turns into a deep green color once it fully has matured.
 A Wood Fern in landscaping is often used to create a lovely atmosphere.
-This kind of plants grow slowly and contain no insect or disease problems.
+This kind of plant grows slowly and contains no insect or disease problems.
 Wood ferns are also deer resistant and can be found during all of the seasons throughout the year.
 You can order your collections from garden centers or home improvement stores for gardening at home.